TheYogscast/Jaffa3Docs/reference/utils.md

 isJingleJamExt(d = undefined)
 ```

-Returns if a given date (or the current date) is during JingleJam or just after -- will be true for
+Returns if a given date (or the current date) is during Jingle Jam or just after -- will be true for
 the month of December and the first week of January.

-**Returns: `Boolean`** True if JingleJam time.
+**Returns: `Boolean`** True if Jingle Jam time.

 - `Date` `d` Optional, date to use for check.
 Defaults to now.